guerreroandres/gorillalogic/README.md

 4. A Helm Chart was created to deploy the app into k8s
 5. A GitHub Actions workflow was created to continuously deploy the app.

-The timeoff application gathere from https://github.com/timeoff-management/timeoff-management-application such application is running on a container that was successfully tested locally, after this I decided to deploy the application in kubernetes using Helm Chart, so I created a new Helm Chart for this.
+The timeoff application gathered from https://github.com/timeoff-management/timeoff-management-application such application is running on a container that was successfully tested locally, after this I decided to deploy the application in kubernetes using Helm Chart, so I created a new Helm Chart for this.
 I used the EKS service from AWS to deploy the application, not only the cluster but also the rest of resources